-I recently listened to a podcast where I learned the role of Vitamin K2 for osteoporosis.
-I also found a good book that I can recommend on Vitamin K2 for osteoporosis by Dr. Dennis Goodman (see the reference later in this blog.)
+I recently listened to a podcast where I learned the role of Vitamin K2 for osteoporosis and the recommended Vitamin K2 dosage for osteoporosis.
+I also found a good book that I can recommend on Vitamin K2 for osteoporosis treatment by Dr. Dennis Goodman.
+I will get into each of these items in this blog.

 Hi, I’m Margaret Martin at MelioGuide, and today, I’m here to talk about one of my favorite things, which is something that helps bones.
-And the topic today is on vitamin K2 for osteoporosis.
+And the topic today is on vitamin K2 for osteoporosis treatment.

 I was recently listening to a podcast and featured on the podcast was Dr. Goodman, who was primarily talking about heart health because he is a lipidologist, a specialized cardiologist of New York.

-In his podcast he explained the importance of K2 for osteoporosis and for the heart and the blood vessels.
+In his podcast he explained the importance of Vitamin K2 for osteoporosis and also for the heart and the blood vessels.

 One of the things that he explained was that vitamin K’s role is to, on a simplistic way, keep the calcium that is important in our diet, out of our blood vessels and in our skeleton.